merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 ![](images/slplp.png)

-Reward SparkPoint Token (SPRK) will also be utilized under the SparkPlace customer loyalty reward program.
+Reward SparkPoint Token (SRK) will also be utilized under the SparkPlace customer loyalty reward program.
 An innovative marketing solution to make the merchant and sellers that they are being valued and to build meaningful relationship with the user-members that will help to the growth of merchant-member sales and the use of the platform.

-Customers can earn rewards in the form of SPRK for every transaction at the SparkPlace.
-Earned SPRK can be used to redeem products, as coupon when purchasing and can be converted to other fiat and cryptocurrencies.
+Customers can earn rewards in the form of SRK for every transaction at the SparkPlace.
+Earned SRK can be used to redeem products, as coupon when purchasing and can be converted to other fiat and cryptocurrencies.
 They can also leave it on the open market for token value appreciation.

 With this reward token, customers will be accustomed to use SparkPlace for their online shopping and get instant rewards without doing any troubling claiming steps.
 With this flexible reward system that let them liquidate their rewards by using for a purchase, converting to fiat or cryptocurrencies and by participating in the digital currency exchange market.